CarlWebster/Citrix-Remove-HostingConnection/README.md

 	Logs all actions to the Configuration Logging database.

-	NOTE - If there are no active tasks for the hosting connection selected, then NOTHING is removed from the Site.
+	If there are no active tasks for the hosting connection selected, then NOTHING is removed from the Site.
 The script will state there were no active tasks found and end.

+	Supports WhatIf and Confirm.